OwenShepherd/optical-testbed/README.md

 - [ASI Cameras ASCOM Driver](http://astronomy-imaging-camera.com/software/)

 ## Running the Program
 Currently, the program is unfinished, although several components have been completed.
 Other than the aforementioned ASI drivers, the necessary DLL references should already be installed in the corresponding VS solutions.
-Details on the each solution are as follows:
+Details on each solution are as follows:
 - WFS150-7AR: Solution is capable of interfacing with the Thorlabs SHA.
 - KDC101: Solution is capable of interfacing with the Thorlabs motor controllers.
 - ASI120MM: Solution is capable of interfacing with ASI120MM image sensor, and soon the QHY as well.